-The DSL's role, alongside the Vice Principal Pastoral, is to take lead responsibility for safeguarding and child protection matters in the school (including online safety and understanding the filtering and monitoring systems and processes in place).
-The DSL and Vice Principal Pastoral will review alerts from the School's Smoothwall filtering system and follow up as appropriate.
-The DSL's responsibility is also to maintain an overview of safeguarding within the School, to open channels of communication with local statutory agencies, to liaise closely with safeguarding partners (such as children's social care and the police), support staff in carrying out their safeguarding duties and to monitor the effectiveness of the School's policies and procedures in practice.
-The DSL (and DDSL) are most likely to have a complete safeguarding picture and be the most appropriate people to advise on a response to a safeguarding concern.
+The DSL's role is to take lead responsibility for safeguarding and child protection matters in the School.
+The DSL's responsibility is to maintain an overview of safeguarding within the School, to open channels of communication with local statutory agencies, to liaise closely with safeguarding partners (such as children's social care and the police), support staff in carrying out their safeguarding duties children's social care and the police), support staff in carrying out their safeguarding duties and to monitor the effectiveness of the School's policies and procedures in practice.
+The DSL (and DDSL) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on a response to a safeguarding concern.